Project

-The Maryvale Solar and Energy Storage Project is a 240-megawatt peak (MWp) solar farm and a 409-megawatt hour (MWh) battery energy storage system (BESS), located approximately 12 kilometres northwest of Wellington in New South Wales.
+The Maryvale Solar and Energy Storage Project is a 240-megawatt (MW) solar farm and a 172 MW / 409-megawatt hour (MWh) battery energy storage system (BESS), located approximately 12 kilometres northwest of Wellington in New South Wales and within the Central West Orana Renewable Energy Zone.

-The project includes the installation of up to 400,000 solar panels on single-axis trackers, approximately 122 containerised battery units, and the construction of a substation to enable the export of up to 172 MW into the electricity network.
+The project includes the installation of up to 400,000 solar panels on single-axis trackers, 122 containerised battery units, and the construction of a substation .

 Key Dates